joelburget/planetary/README.md

 We add fixed points so we can typecheck inductive data.

-We add a foreign value constructor.
+We add a foreign value constructor representing terms that are not planetary data types.

-Case terms hold the cid they scrutinize.
-TODO: why? couldn't this be removed?
+Possible addition: allow letrec to define values in addition to lambdas